 High blood pressure is a serious medical condition that can affect several health problems, like obesity and diabetes.
 High blood can be caused by a number of factors, like poor lifestyle choices – diet, smoking, or not getting enough exercise.
 It’s also caused by certain types of medication that a person needs to take to treat or manage a particular health condition.
 Discover more about medications that cause high blood pressure, as Bloom discusses this topic in more detail.
-Find out how you can prevent or manage high blood pressure with your healthcare practitioner.
+Find out how you can prevent or manage high blood pressure with your healthcare practitioner and apply for our health insurance online.

 What is high blood pressure?